ADHD Coaching? What the heck is that? Are they like a life coach?

 The 13% of the class who had goals, but did not write them down was earning twice the amount of the 84% who had no goals.
 The 3% who had written goals were earning, on average, ten times as much as the other 97% of the class combined!

 We already know that ADHDers have a hard time defining exactly what we want to do.
 We’re gifted thinkers; we have many ideas, but often we struggle with the way to get there.
 Our execution gets bogged down because we don’t take the time to plan.
 One of the first things you do in ADHD coaching is to define what you are there for, and what you hope to accomplish.

 Writing down clear goals gets you that much closer to reaching them (hopefully you won’t lose the notebook those goals are written in — been there, done it).

 2. ADHD Coaching encourages you to learn what your strengths are

 Lack of focus.
 Talented but unmotivated.
 Wasting your gift.
 These are things we often believe about ourselves when we have ADHD.
-It is rare that we give ourselves a break, or even credit where it is due.
+It is rare that we give ourselves a break or even credit where it is due.
 We are constantly self-deprecating, our own harshest critics.
-In coaching, one of the things I have noticed right off the top is that in my ADHD coaching, she is not asking me about all the times I’ve failed.
+In coaching, one of the things I have noticed right off the top is that in my coach is not asking me about all the times I’ve failed.
 In fact, not only is she not concentrating on my weaknesses, she regularly says things like, “You’re awesome!”
-The first time she said that, I did a double-take.
+The first time she said that I did a double-take.
 We are accustomed to criticism.
 Coaching is about encouraging your strengths.

 After she said that, my next immediate thought was that someone saying something so kind to me took me aback.
 How sad.
 My coach has given me a series of tests to identify where my talents are, and she is teaching me to play to my strengths, and minimize my faults.
 After a lifetime of concentrating on what I am not, it certainly feels good to celebrate the positive.